Original Run: January 11, 2010 - March 29, 2010 Number of Episodes: 12 Genre: Comedy, Slice of Life Based on the Series Created By: Yuuto

-For Pre-Blog Month 4, it was this series, Hanamaru Youchien, that I was looking forward to the most.
-To be honest with you, it surprised me that I had not written a review for this show sooner.
-For a long time, I had great admiration for this series, having even once ranked it among my top anime comedies.
+To be honest with you, it surprised me that I had not written a review for Hanamaru Kindergarten sooner.
+For a long time, I had great admiration for this series, having even once ranked it among Anime Hajime’s top anime comedies.

 Coming back to it now, I wasn’t surprised by how little this series pulled a laugh out of me.
 After all, I had expectations, and comedy works better when there are none.
-Nevertheless, this show was still amazingly fun, and I got from it, the entertainment value I remembered.
-I do not regret coming back to Hanamaru Youchien, and I still consider it to be genuinely well made in many aspects.
+Nevertheless, this show was still amazingly fun, and I got from it the entertainment value I remembered.
+I do not regret coming back to Hanamaru Kindergarten, and I still consider it to be genuinely well-made in many aspects.